See the ladder in the picture?

 This phenomenon happens with the ladder, with every tool we own, packaging from store-bought items brought into the home, cleaning products, and even kitchen gadgets.

 If we do not remain vigilant to these instances and miss the signs, clutter will likely follow.
 We stop seeing things when we ignore them.

 The question is, how likely are you to take notice, and how tolerant would you be of items out of place?
 At what point do you start feeling uncomfortable?

 The mere idea of putting the ladder against the wall for even a minute after using it bothers me.
-But, that is how I am sure clutter does not happen in our home – because my tolerance level is zero.
+But that is how I am sure clutter does not happen in our home – because my tolerance level is zero!
 My zero-tolerance ensures that I do not miss the early signs of chaos.

-It is not necessary to be so drastic to be and remain organized, though.
+It is unnecessary to be so drastic to be and remain organized, though.
 What is needed is to recalibrate the point where we start feeling uneasy, so we get the cue that it is time to act instead of ignoring the clutter.
 That is how we avoid mess from taking over our lives.

 While it might seem normal to use a tool and leave it anywhere “for the moment” to “put it away later,” this puts us at greater risk of creeping clutter.
 How likely are we to place the item in its place at a later time?
 Not very.